Add a new activity to a workflow template

 Inspire workflow templates are designed around an Activity.
-An activity represents a task that needs to be done to complete a step in the workflow.
+An activity is a task that must be performed to complete a step in the workflow.
 If you want a workflow that contains new or reconfigured activities, you can update the template.

 Required permissions